kpuday2004/html2pptx-service/README.md

 ## Testing the Service

 ### Quick health check (expect a 501 — GET is not supported, which confirms the server is up)
+There is an attached test.html file in the repo for performing tests.

 ```bash
 curl http://localhost:8080